 - Practice Dataset 3

-No special requirements
+No additional requirements

-The second half of the subject deals with specific topics, such as victim-, place-, offender-oriented analyses and how these inform tactical decisions and intervention work.
-While conceptual in parts, the objective of the subject is pragmatic.
-Students do not need high level mathematical ability to do well in this subject, only systematic and clear thinking.
+On completion, students will be conversant with the dominant theories explaining the relationship between crime and place, understand the main types of logical reasoning and be able to apply a systematic framework for analysis to crime problems.
+The second half of the course deals with specific topics, such as victim-, place-, offender-oriented analyses and how these inform tactical decisions and intervention work.
+While conceptual in parts, the objective of the course is pragmatic.
+Students do not need high level mathematical ability to do well in this course, only systematic and clear thinking.

-- Assignment 1 - Critique of analysis (30%)
+- Critique of analysis (30%)

-- Assignment 3 - Analysis Exercise (40%)
+- Analysis Exercise (30%)